 List of required materials:

 Acetone; reagent or spectroscopic grade Clean room foil or aluminum mixing cups Lint-free Berkshire lens wipes, for example 9’’x9’’.
 VWR part number 52847-1503.
-Cotton swabs, wooden shaft, no glue, for example Puritan 837-WC-NO-GLUE 100% Cotton balls (caution: “made with 100% cotton” does not guarantee the product is 100%) 100% Cotton thread (many threads are cotton covered polyester – acquire “100% cotton”) Optic and holding fixture as required, e.g. prism bonding v-block LED flashlight or similar bright source
+Cotton swabs, wooden shaft, no glue, for example Puritan 837-WC-NO-GLUE 100% Cotton balls (caution: “made with 100% cotton” does not guarantee the product is 100%) 100% Cotton thread (many threads are cotton covered polyester – acquire “100% cotton”) Optic and holding fixture as required, e.g. prism bonding v-block LED flashlight or similar bright source Razor blades

 Preparation – depending on available fixturing

-First contact should be removed if contact with acetone is likely, as in bump stop removal.
+First Contact should be removed if contact with acetone is likely, as in bump stop removal.
 Shim prism bonding v-block to allow about 10mm clearance below the prism to be de-bonded.
 See figure one for an illustration.
 Place the optic on the v-block and locate an aluminum cup underneath the prism.
 Stuff cotton balls* underneath the prism and wet with acetone.

 OR